Human Services (HSRV) 421

 Human Services 421: Advocacy from the Margins introduces you to the meaning, history, tools, group processes, and strategies associated with advocacy for women and other marginalized groups who face injustice around the world.
 The course stresses the importance of advocacy group processes as well as advocacy strategies and tools.
 It also encourages you to begin advocating with those who are on the margins and faced with injustice.

-- Unit 1: Foundations of Feminist Advocacy
+- Unit 2: Foundations of Advocacy from the Margins

-- Unit 2: Advocacy Issues and Strategies
+Part II: Advocacy Issues and Strategies

-- Unit 3: The Tools of Advocacy
+Part III: The Tools of Advocacy

-- Unit 4: Looking Ahead: Advocacy and the Future
+- Unit 12: Advocacy and the Future

 To receive credit for HSRV 421, you must complete four assignments and achieve a minimum grade of "D" (50%) or better on each assignment.
 The weighting for each assignment are as follows: